IHE/mCSD-Whitepaper/mCSD-Whitepaper.md

 ### 1.3.1 IHE Terminology

-The IHE Profiles, including mCSD, use a specific [terminology](https://profiles.ihe.net/GeneralIntro/ch-3.html) to express use cases: `Actors`, `Transactions`, `Resources`, and `Options`.
+IHE Profiles, including mCSD, use a specific [terminology](https://profiles.ihe.net/GeneralIntro/ch-3.html) to express use cases: `Actors`, `Transactions`, `Resources`, and `Options`.
 This terminology creates a set of interoperability constraints. `Actors` are the information systems or components of information systems in the workflow. `Transactions` are the exchanges between `Actors`. `Resources` mean FHIR resources (for FHIR-centered Profiles). `Options` in mCSD may exist for `Actors` which are additional `Transactions` that may or may not be chosen for the use case.

 ### 1.3.2 Use For Authorization